+The BTEC Technical Award is designed to develop knowledge, skills and experience of sport.
+The course has theory and practical components.
 Students will explore the different types of participant and their needs in order to gain an understanding of how to increase participation in sport and physical activity.
-They will develop their knowledge and understanding of anatomy and physiology.
-Students will undertake practical and classroom-based sessions to develop skills in planning and delivering sports activity sessions.
+Students will undertake practical and classroom-based sessions to develop their ability to plan and deliver sports activity sessions.
+They will also develop knowledge and understanding of anatomy and physiology.